pelinkeskin/Personal_projects/README.md

 <strong>codewars_solns :</strong> <br />
 This folder contains small scripts I write to solve various coding challenges in Codewars in my free time.<br />

+<strong>Interactive_dashboard_Vega-Lite:</strong> <br />
+I created an interactive dashboard using Vega-Lite for visual storytelling as part of an assignment for my CS master's degree.
+My aim was to allow users to explore the relationship between countries that deploy nuclear devices, the purposes of detonations, the methods of deployment, explosion yields, and locations of the explosions.
+The dataset used for this visualisation tool was adapted from the 2019 Tidy Tuesday Collection dataset: https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-08-20
+The video explanation is available at: https://youtu.be/KpmABg-ydCg